Vietnam.vn - Nền tảng quảng bá Việt Nam

 Quillbot app rates an article as having 43% AI-generated content

-Faced with this situation, some schools in the US provide students with AI checking tools to self-check their writing before submitting it.
+Faced with that reality, some schools in the US provide students with AI checking tools to self-check their papers before submitting them.

 In addition, technology companies emphasize that schools should only view AI testing apps as support tools, not as “judges” to pass judgment on students' essays.